 When you’re single, there’s one Social Security payment or pension income in your household.
 As a result, you may need more retirement savings to supplement that income.
 The exact amount you need depends on factors like how much you want to pay yourself, how your investments perform, and more.

-With the average Social Security retirement payment around $18,000 per year, couples have an advantage.
+With the average Social Security retirement payment just over $18,000 per year, couples have an advantage.
 When a single woman’s financial need is above that level, there’s a bigger gap—because you don’t just double that income like a couple does.

 How much do you need?
 There are several ways to calculate how much money you need to have saved.
 A detailed financial plan is best, but the 4% rule can help you quickly estimate how much money you need to take a given level of withdrawals from your savings.
 Financial needs for a single woman may need to include an extra buffer for healthcare, as you may not have somebody at home to help when your health begins failing.

 How much should single women save to prepare for retirement?
-To approach this another way, you can figure out how much you want to withdraw each year (after Social Security or pension income), and multiply that number by 25.
+Start by figuring out how much you want to withdraw each year (after Social Security or pension income), and multiply that number by 25.
+Or multiply by 33, if you want to be conservative.
 If you can reach that milestone by your retirement date, you are in decent shape.

 Consider Spousal IRA Contributions